 Customized products are unique and built-to-order.
 Typically these products have a large number of variants, such as furniture with different materials and colors, and jewelry with different settings and stones.
-Or they may be personalized, like t-shirts with printed logos and picture frames with a name engraving.
+Or they may be personalized, like t-shirts with printed logos and picture frames with a name engraved.

 This article explains how to structure your product data when submitting custom products.